 These lost resources are valued at £70 billion per year.
 But it doesn’t have to be this way…

-ReNew ELP will shortly commence construction of the world’s first commercial scale plant at its recently acquired site in Teeside, North East England.
+ReNew ELP will shortly commence construction of the world’s first commercial scale plant at its site in Teesside, North East England.

-Using a unique, patented hydrothermal upgrading platform, the Cat-HTR (Catalytic Hydrothermal Reactor), the plant will convert end-of-life plastic waste into sustainable oils and chemicals, contributing to the establishment of a Circular Economy.
+Using a unique, patented hydrothermal upgrading platform, the Cat-HTR (Catalytic Hydrothermal Reactor), the plant will convert end-of-life plastic waste that is unsuitable for mechanical recycling into a hydrocarbon feedstock, bringing end-of-life plastic waste into the Circular Economy.

 Professor Thomas Maschmeyer, co-founder of Licella discusses how the revolutionary Cat-HTRTM chemical recycling platform that lies at the heart of […]